neon64/arch_machine/README.md

 - try at your own risk, I think I might have killed off my old 4GB usb

 ## Experiments

+### Auto-unlock keyring

+needs the /etc/pam.d/login override from `mach-base`...
+Then also need to set the login keyring as the default keyring.

 ### Disable Nvidia GPU